trackmania-rl/tmrl/README.md

 ## TrackMania training details

-In the example `tmrl` pipeline, an AI (policy) that knows absolutely nothing about driving or even about what a road is, is set at the starting point of a track.
+In the example `tmrl` pipeline, an agent (policy) that knows absolutely nothing about driving or even about what a road is, is set at the starting point of a track.
 Its goal is to learn how to complete the track as fast as possible by exploring its own capabilities and environment.

 The car feeds observations such as images to an artificial neural network, which must output the best possible controls from these observations.